hotgluexyz/tap-mssql/README.md

 Built with the [Meltano Tap SDK](https://sdk.meltano.com) for Singer Taps.

 ### Whats New 🛳️🎉
+**2025-01-21:**  The tap now uses `pyodbc` instead of `pymssql`.
+This is a big step forward as `pyodbc` is the only driver that is supported by Microsoft.  `pymssql` is no longer supported and is now removed.

 **2023-08-07 Fix:**  The installation issue with `pymssql` has been fixed by making `pymssql` 2.2.7 required

 **2023-07-17 Upgraded to Meltano Singer-SDK 0.30.0:**